-When November arrives, it brings a bounty of amazing produce with it, including cabbage, which are one of our favourite seasonal ingredients.
+When autumn arrives, it brings a bounty of amazing produce with it, including cabbage, which is one of our favourite seasonal ingredients.

 READ MORE: Pantry Staples: Sugar

 Cabbage is a member of the brassica or mustard family, which also includes broccoli, brussels sprouts and kale.
 All of these vegetables are descended from wild cabbage which originated thousands of years ago.

 Brassicas were originally named cruciferae by Europeans, as the interior flower pattern was thought to resemble a crucifix.
 Other names through the ages, including Middle English names, old French names and Celto-Slavic names, were all thought to have been derived from a variety of words that mean 'head' in the various languages; perhaps this is why we refer to it as a head of cabbage.

 There are so many different types of cabbage that it is often difficult to decide which to use, but we've listed some of our favourites for you below so that you can try each one while they're at their best this November.

 Green cabbage is probably the most well-known cabbage around the world.
 It has lots of smooth green leaves and is full of vitamins and minerals.
 It's a very versatile vegetable that can be cooked in a multitude of different ways, including steaming, frying and more.